 The trail starts with a walk around the stunning Lake Louise.
 You may be tempted to take some pictures here, which you can, but you are going to get a better view later on!
 In order to do the Little Beehive hike, you have to take the Lake Agnes Trail past the teahouse.
 There is a trail sign for both by the Lake.

-The beginning of the hike is steep and so you may want to put on your best pump up jams to get through this section.
+The beginning of the hike is steep, so take plenty of breaks.
 As you continue up the mountain, you will continue to see the majestic waters of the lake through the treeline.

 There will be a couple other stops that you may want to stop and take pictures, but the top has the very best views.
 Eventually you will get to a waterfall down the side of the mountain.
 Just above this waterfall is the Tea House.